Rapid Bus: RapidBET – Rapid Bus Express Transit service

-As of May 2021, the service has been suspended due to Malaysia's total lockdown and the continuation of this service is yet to be unknown.
+As of May 2021, the service was suspended due to Malaysia's total lockdown.
+Rapid KL has since discontinued the BET7 service and replaced with the new DS01 direct service.

-To Putrajaya
+Gombak District-Putrajaya BET Routes

-Two BET services serve the Putrajaya Presint 2 central district for government employees between Selayang, Batu Caves, Melawati and Putrajaya.
+These two BET services serve the Putrajaya Presint 2 central district for government employees between Selayang, Batu Caves, Melawati and Putrajaya are the only BET route that bypassed Kuala Lumpur district area, and the only BET service operated by Rapid KL.
 The bus runs 4 trips daily per route, 2 morning trips to Putrajaya and 2 return evening trips.
 The buses consist of five specially modified King Long XMQ6121G, of which the transverse seatings were displaced from the former Mercedes Benz CBC1725 buses.